How activity monitoring technology can keep people safe at home

 There is, though, actually a far wider range of telecare support services available, that sense more subtly whether someone might be in need of a call, just to check they’re OK.

 There are activity monitoring sensors to check if people are carrying out their normal routines, from getting out of bed or a chair at the usual time to switching on the kettle or microwave.

 Telecare isn’t necessarily a free service.
 To find out what might be available, you can ask your parent’s local authority for a needs assessment.
 Even if there aren’t any free services available, they may be able to point you in the direction of local services, and guide you to an occupational therapist, who is specialised in matching supporting technologies to individuals.
 You may also be able to talk to a local Disabled Living or Independent Living centre.
+These centres are using housing association software.
 And AgeUK’s helpline is always a good place to start.

 If you found this article useful, you may like

 - Five tips for preventing falls in the home